 ADF&G has been conducting aerial surveys in Tenakee Inlet since the early 1970s; documenting the total miles of spawn each season to provide an indication of herring stock size or biomass.
-Aerial surveys were supplemented with hydroacoustic surveys from 1979 through 1986, and spawn-deposition dive surveys have been used since 1987 as the most reliable and accurate means to assess the spawning biomass.
+Aerial surveys were supplemented with hydroacoustic surveys from 1979 through 1986.
+Spawndeposition dive surveys have been used since 1987 as the most reliable and accurate means to assess the spawning biomass.

 The Tenakee spawning stock has historically exhibited cycles of abundance.
-After a decade of fisheries, the stock declined below threshold in the early 1990's and no fisheries took place until 1996.
+After a decade of fisheries, the stock declined below threshold in the early 1990s and no fisheries took place until 1996.
 Good recruitment led to nearly a decade of harvestable surplus until the forecasted biomass again declined below threshold in 2006.
-Aerial spawn surveys and spawn deposition dive surveys conducted in 2008 indicated a significant increase in spawning biomass to the levels seen in 1997-1999; however, recent surveys conducted since 2009 indicated once again a decreasing trend in mature spawning biomass.
-The average herring spawn mileage in the last three years is 3.2 nmi with approximately 2.0 nmi documented in both 2014 and 2015.
+Aerial spawn surveys and spawn deposition dive surveys conducted in 2008 indicated a significant increase in spawning biomass to the levels seen in 1997-1999; however, recent surveys conducted since 2009 once again indicated a decreasing trend in mature spawning biomass.
+The herring spawn mileage observed in 2014 and 2015 was approximately 2.0 nmi each year.
+No herring spawn was documented within the inlet in 2016.

 Spawning in Tenakee Inlet has generally occurred between the last week in April and the first week in May (Tables 5 and 7).
 Traditionally, herring spawn primarily along the south shoreline of Tenakee Inlet between Saltery Bay and South Passage Point with the core areas centered east and west of the Kadashan River flats.
 In addition, spawn has been documented intermittently along the Chatham Strait shoreline from South Passage Point to Basket Bay.
+In 2016, a congregation of gulls was observed on the same shoreline in consecutive aerial surveys indicating a possible spot spawn just north of Basket Bay.